FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Keyboard shortcuts=A heading appearing in the bottom left side of pages with analyzed games under which are available keyboard shortcuts.

-Key Go To Start Or End=Explains that the preceding keyboard shortcuts move the game backward or forward.
+move backward/forward=Explains that the preceding keyboard shortcuts move the game backward or forward.
 Appears on the bottom left side of pages with analyzed games under Keyboard Shortcuts dropdown.

 go to start/end=Explains that the preceding keyboard shortcuts move the game to the start or end position.
 Appears on the bottom left side of pages with analyzed games under Keyboard Shortcuts dropdown.